MiniZinc/libminizinc/docs/en/mzn_search.rst

   Example variable choice annotations are:

-  - :mzn:`input_order`: choose in order from the array
+  - :mzn:`input_order`: choose in order from the array,
-  - :mzn:`first_fail`: choose the variable with the smallest domain size, and
+  - :mzn:`first_fail`: choose the variable with the smallest domain size,
-  - :mzn:`smallest`: choose the variable with the smallest value in its domain.
+  - :mzn:`smallest`: choose the variable with the smallest value in its domain, and
   - :mzn:`dom_w_deg`: choose the variable with the smallest value of domain size divided by weighted degree, which is the number of times it has been in a constraint that caused failure earlier in the search.